Nice to Meet You, Walden Schmidt: Plot

 The stranger asks to use the phone, and reveals that he was attempting suicide because his wife had left him.
 After phoning his wife and being rejected again, the stranger introduces himself to Alan as Walden Schmidt, a billionaire who made his money by selling out to Microsoft.
 After Walden asks for a wetsuit so that he can try to drown himself again, Alan offers to take him to Pavlov's bar.
 The two pick up a pair of women who are sympathetic towards Walden.
 The four return to Charlie's house, which is now Alan's, where Alan offers to make drinks.
 While he is away, the two women lead Walden upstairs where they have sex with him in Charlie's room, leaving Alan downstairs and alone.
 Annoyed, Alan tells Charlie's ashes (which are in a Black & Decker DustBuster) to shut up because of the irony and puts them in the garbage.
 The next morning, a naked Walden goes into the kitchen, meets Berta, who is impressed by his endowment and tells Alan about what happened the night before.
 Walden also announces his intent to buy the house.
-As Judith (Marin Hinkle) comes by to drop Jake off for the weekend, they walk in on Walden hugging Alan out of gratitude for his friendship.
+As Judith comes by to drop Jake off for the weekend, they walk in on Walden hugging Alan out of gratitude for his friendship.
 Judith says "I like him." and then the episode ends with a "To be continued" message.

 Production

-This episode was written by series regulars Chuck Lorre, Lee Aronsohn, Eddie Gorodetsky, and Jim Patterson, directed by series regular James Widdoes, and was taped on August 5, 2011 to a full and enthusiastic audience, long after the conclusion of the eighth production season, which was put to an end in February because of Sheen's comments on Lorre.
+This episode was written by series regulars Chuck Lorre, Lee Aronsohn, Eddie Gorodetsky, and Jim Patterson, directed by series regular James Widdoes, and was taped on August 5, 2011 to a full and enthusiastic audience, long after the conclusion of the eighth production season, which was put to an end in February because of Sheen's threats towards Lorre.

 Kutcher was announced as Sheen's replacement for the series on May 13, 2011, after Sheen was fired on March 7, 2011.
 This is the second sitcom Kutcher has starred in, after his career-debut role in That '70s Show, which was beginning its sixth season when Two and a Half Men premiered in 2003.

 Jenna Elfman and Thomas Gibson reprised their roles as Dharma and Greg Montgomery for the first time in nearly a decade.
 Elfman previously played a different character on Two and a Half Men.
 However, Elfman and Gibson were only credited as an unnamed couple.
 The couple's chemistry is noticeably darker than in Dharma & Greg, with Gibson's character making sarcastic mentions of divorce and suicide.
 Elfman and Gibson's co-star, Joel Murray, guest starred as a mail delivery guy in the episode.

 This is the first episode on the show to feature full nudity (albeit censored by pixelation).
 The Chuck Lorre Productions vanity card is just a picture of three tin cans, but one of them is placed sideways.

 Denise Richards reportedly turned down the chance to appear in the episode out of respect for Sheen.